-Join Smith Freed Eberhard partners Cliff Wilson on Wednesday, January 23, 2019 at 10:00 am PST as they discuss major personal lines cases of the past year in Oregon and Washington with a focus on the impact these cases will have on personal lines and management.
-In this one hour presentation, Cliff and Tasha will discuss recent developments in Oregon and Washington law, including the following cases:
+Smith Freed Eberhard Partner, Cliff Wilson discusses major personal lines cases of the past year in Oregon and Washington with a focus on the impact that these cases will have on personal lines claims.
+In this one hour presentation, Cliff will discuss recent developments in Oregon and Washington law, including the following cases:

 - (OR) (Hodges) Case affecting the discoverability of physician-patient communications.

 - (OR) (Markstrom) Case describing when and how sanctions for spoliation are imposed.

 - (OR) (Harshbarger) Case concerning required damages to be alleged in a timber trespass case.